A Party of Astronomic Proportions

 Every Saturday from May through Labor Day weekend, weather dependent, crowds ranging from 100 to 500 people gather at Cedar Break’s main overlook, Point Supreme, to gaze up at the region’s amazing dark skies and explore the stars and the planets that make up the solar system.

-Cedar Breaks is one of the best places for stargazing because of the ideal viewing conditions it offers.
+The ideal viewing conditions make Cedar Breaks one of the best places for stargazing in Utah.
 “It’s absolutely amazing here.
 The skies are so dark because we are located at more than 10,000 feet above sea level, and we’re far away from any light pollution,” Sorenson says.
 “There are so many things you can see up here that you can’t see down in Cedar City or in any metropolitan area.”

 Myth, Awe and Astronomy